psygo/stripe_dart_lab/README.md

 # Stripe Dart Lab

-This is supposed to be a repository for experimenting with the [Stripe API][stripe_hq] in the context of Dart.
+This is supposed to be a repository for experimenting with the [Stripe API][stripe_hq] in the context of Dart and Flutter.

 There are currently 3 main approaches/packages for using the Stripe API in Dart: